Features

 Understanding B2B customer journeys

-In B2B sales, customer journeys typically involve multiple stakeholders from the same organization interacting with your marketing touchpoints.
+In B2B sales, customer journeys typically involve multiple stakeholders from the same company interacting with your marketing touchpoints.
 For example:

 • A marketing manager discovers your product through a paid ad